jc7v/free-documents/issues.md

 -> 1.0

-It would be great to have the app translated in other languages
+It should be great to have the app translated in other languages

 ## 8. Simple setup